qawatake/ir-manager/README.md

 -   **Frontend:** Provides a user interface for managing remotes and buttons.
 It is built with React and TypeScript using Vite.
 -   **Backend:** Provides API endpoints for the frontend to manage remotes and buttons, and handles receiving IR data and sending it to an IR transmission service.
 It is built with Express and TypeScript.
+-   **IR Server:** Provides a mock IR transmission service.
+It receives IR registration requests and returns mock IR data.
+It also receives IR transmission requests.
+It is built with Express and TypeScript.

 ## Directory Structure